This tiny bronze mount was found near Arnside in 2001.

 This would have been an item valued for its decoration.
 Items like it were often carried by Viking raiders and settlers or traded as gifts or dowry items.
 This piece had been reused many times, as we can see from the additional holes drilled through it.

 It’s special to the museum as it has found locally – although similar items have been found as far away as Viking Graves in Norway.
 It probably dates to the 8th Century AD.
 It’s another small clue to our understanding of what was happening locally during this period when there was possibly a port at Arnside, as it is well placed to link the mainland with the Isle of Man, Ireland and Scandinavia.

-The bowl mount is on display in the newly refurbished Kendal and Westmorland Gallery.
+The bowl mount is on display in the Kendal and Westmorland Gallery.

 - In About us

 - Curator’s Choice